opensanctions/yente/README.md

 *Please [contact the OpenSanctions team](https://www.opensanctions.org/contact/) if you prefer to use this API as a hosted service (SaaS).*

-In order to use `yente` on your own servers, we recommend you use `docker-compose` (or another Docker orchestration tool) to pull and run the pre-built containers.
-For example, you can download the `docker-compose.yml` in this repository and use it to boot an instance of the system:
+In order to deploy `yente` on your own servers, we recommend you use `docker-compose` (or another Docker orchestration tool) to pull and run the pre-built containers.
+For example, you can download the `docker-compose.yml` in the repository and use it to boot an instance of the system:

 ```bash
 mkdir -p yente && cd yente